 You just do what you think you will do, regardless of what people think.

 Additionally, if you develop good communication skills and find a medium to express your perspectives with an open mindset, then you are on your way to greatness.

 The simple answer is “If your goal is to live a happy and peaceful life, then regardless of what others think – you eventually focus on yourself to improve your standard of living.
 But not on the unbiased opinions of others.”

-If you are still not convinced about why you should stop worrying about what others think, here is the research and science based facts on how to not care what people think of you.
+If you are still not convinced about why you should stop worrying about what others think, here are the research and science-based facts on how to not care what people think of you.

 After research and a series of experiments they also discovered that, When people are so preoccupied with the judgment of others, they tend to believe that the judgment is far worse than it is.

-Note: A good balance of empathy and analytical assertiveness is the key to lead any kind of lifestyle.
+Note: A good balance of empathy and analytical assertiveness is the key to leading any kind of lifestyle.

 7 Tips to stop caring and worrying about what others think